-Information about Al Nasir Muhammad mosque Cairo, tours and Online Booking
+Information about Al Nasir Muhammad mosque Cairo, tours, Booking

 Al Nasir Muhammad mosque Cairo was the royal mosque of both the Citadel and Cairo itself.
 The Sultans (kings) of Cairo performed their Friday prayers in it, except on religious feasts.
 In feasts, prayer took place in a large gathering at the hippodrome beneath the Citadel walls.
 In fact, Al Nasir Muhammad mosque Cairo built by Sultan Al Nasir Muhammad in Cairo citadel.
 It was during his third and longest reign in 1340.
 Al Nasir Muhammad mosque Cairo was large enough to hold five thousand worshipers.
 Moreover, the main entrance to Al Nasir Muhammad is across the entrance to the courtyard of Mohammad Ali mosque.
 The Citadel always had a mosque.
 Al Nasir Muhammad mosque Cairo is like most of the buildings which built on the site of a previous building.